-The disappearance of Katrice Lee: The most shameful missing person case ever?
+38 years since the disappearance of Katrice Lee, 2: The most shameful missing person case ever?

 The ex-serviceman is only the second person to be arrested since Katrice disappeared.

-Richard, who has been with his current partner Irene, 68, for 26 years, still remembers the events of that day 38 years ago vividly.
+Lee, who has been with his current partner Irene, 68, for 26 years, still remembers the events of that day 38 years ago vividly.

 Despite the drizzle on November 28, 1981, residents of the Paderborn base were in buoyant spirits.
 It was the last payday before Christmas and relatives were arriving for the festive season.

-Richard was sitting in the family car outside the base's NAAFI supermarket while Sharon and her sister Wendy took Katrice inside to buy food for her second birthday party.
+Lee was sitting in the family car outside the base's NAAFI supermarket while Sharon and her sister Wendy took Katrice inside to buy food for her second birthday party.

 When Sharon realised, at the till, that she'd forgotten to buy crisps, Wendy was left with Katrice while she dashed to fetch them.
 Wendy assumed Katrice had run off to find her mother - then Sharon returned and the women realised she had gone.

-"Our whole world changed," says Richard, who immediately thought the RMP's theory that Katrice - who was wearing a tartan dress, turquoise duffel coat and red wellies - had simply wandered off and fallen into the nearby River Lippe, a tributary of the Alme, was flawed.
+"Our whole world changed," says Lee, who immediately thought the RMP's theory that Katrice - who was wearing a tartan dress, turquoise duffel coat and red gumboots - had simply wandered off and fallen into the nearby River Lippe, a tributary of the Alme, was flawed.

-"The only way out was via three checkouts," he says, adding that even if Katrice had somehow managed to escape through a back door with no handle on it, the first question someone would have asked in an area chiefly populated by Forces families was "where are your parents?"
+"The only way out was via three checkouts," he says, adding that even if Katrice had somehow managed to escape through a back door with no handle on it, the first question someone would have asked in an area chiefly populated by forces families was "where are your parents?"

-Believing the RMP was "ill equipped to deal with the enormity of the situation", he asked the investigating officer to ensure that hospitals were made aware of Katrice's eye condition, so they could alert authorities if she were admitted.
+Believing the RMP was "ill-equipped to deal with the enormity of the situation", he asked the investigating officer to ensure that hospitals were made aware of Katrice's eye condition, so they could alert authorities if she were admitted.
 Yet it later emerged that hadn't been done.

 He asked the police to inform international border crossings that his daughter had gone missing.
 They didn't.
 Statements from shop workers and other witnesses were not taken for six weeks.
-And when Richard tried to raise awareness of Katrice's disappearance by speaking to the British Press, he was told he had no right to do so because he'd signed the Official Secrets Act.
+And when Lee tried to raise awareness of Katrice's disappearance by speaking to the British press, he was told he had no right to do so because he'd signed the Official Secrets Act.

 "I wanted more action.
 Nothing was being done.
-If I raised an issue I was told, as a soldier, to keep quiet," says Richard.
+If I raised an issue I was told, as a soldier, to keep quiet," says Lee.
 "The military police's attitude was that we are untouchable."

 Meanwhile, his family life shattered.
 "I was taught that men don't cry.
 So I'd go to the toilet, turn the taps on and cry my eyes out in private because I didn't want my wife or daughter to see me."

 Natasha, a civil servant who married last year and recently admitted that she struggled growing up in the shadow of her sister's disappearance, felt neglected.
-"Sadly, we looked away and left Natasha to fend for herself," says Richard.
+"Sadly, we looked away and left Natasha to fend for herself," says Lee.
 "I can't imagine what it was like for her."

 He says the strain that a missing child placed on his marriage was compounded by the RMP's "lack of support".

-After the couple separated in 1989, Richard left the family's red-brick flat in Paderborn, where Katrice's bedroom, with its teddy bears and toy trunk, had remained untouched for eight years, returned to his home town of Hartlepool and started a new posting in Ripon as a warrant officer.
+After the couple separated in 1989, Lee left the family's red-brick flat in Paderborn, where Katrice's bedroom, with its teddy bears and toy trunk, had remained untouched for eight years, returned to his home town of Hartlepool and started a new posting in Ripon as a warrant officer.
 Sharon, meanwhile, moved to Portsmouth, her home town.

 Both continued to lobby their local MPs for more assistance in finding Katrice.